tbuckworth/hcast-sabotage-public/README.md

  2. Avoiding providing evaluation material to APIs or services that may use the material for training.
  3. Not using this evaluation material to train or otherwise improve the abilities of frontier models, except as part of the intended use-case. *(That is, for the development or implementation of dangerous capability evaluations for determining limits and required mitigations for safe capability scaling.)*

-## Notice on Password-Protected Solutions
+## Notice on Task Assets Stored in DVC

-To help protect solution information from ending up in training data, some tasks have files that are only available via password-protected zips.
+To help protect solution information from ending up in training data, as well as to reduce the size of the repository, some tasks have files that are stored in [DVC](https://dvc.org/).

 We would like to ask that people do not publish un-protected solutions to these tasks.

-If you accidentally publish a solution to a password-protected task, or find un-protected solutions online, please let us know at `tasks[at]metr.org` so we can take steps to ensure the integrity of the task.
+If you accidentally publish a solution to a task whose assets are stored in DVC, or you find un-protected solutions online, please let us know at `tasks[at]metr.org` so we can take steps to ensure the integrity of the task.

-Before using password-protected files, you'll need to extract them with the script `extract_protected_files.py`.
-The password is `resident-peacock-motif-grading`.

-A common cause of problems when running tasks is that someone forgot to unpack the files - if a run fails with an error that no files were found, make sure you've unpacked them.
+Tasks should automatically download any files they need from DVC at run time.
+If you want to view assets that are stored in DVC, you'll need to download them yourself by [installing DVC](https://dvc.org/doc/install) and then running `dvc pull` inside the task directory.

 ![](./readme_assets/separator.png)

 ## Citing this Work